ivanolmo/FSND-capstone/API_Doc.md

 # API Usage
+The API can be accessed at **https://baseball-agency-api.herokuapp.com**.

 ### Testing and mock data
-Mock data has been pre-loaded into the database so that `DELETE /endpoint` functions correctly during testing, with no side effects to other tests.
-Running tests will alter database data, so it's recommended to run any tests on a secondary _test_ database so that the live database won't be affected.
+Mock data has been loaded into the database so that `DELETE` endpoints function correctly during testing.
+Running curl or Postman tests will alter database data (unittests do not), so it's recommended to run any tests on a secondary _test_ database so that the live database won't be affected.
 The test database can be dropped and recreated for the next round of testing, if necessary.
-The mock data were given an `id` of 500 to simplify distinguishing them from the rest of the data.
+The mock data were given an `id` of 500 to distinguish them from the rest of the data.

 Mock data: